 Reduction: Reduce the impacts of landslides

-This page provides landslide reduction messages.
+This page provides landslide risk reduction messages.

 Some areas are at a higher risk of landslides – including areas with existing old landslides, steep slopes, drainage channels on steep slopes, stream and riverbanks, or coastal cliffs.